How to use and for how long

 There aren’t many negatives to conditioning your hair— who wouldn’t want soft, smooth hair?
 Something you may want to think about is potential allergens.
 Make sure you look at the ingredients before using a product on your hair to avoid this.

 Another potential downside could be if you do not rinse out your conditioner all the way and you have acne-prone skin, you could break out since conditioner can clog your pores.
 It’s meant for your hair, not your skin.

 Another potential negative to conditioner would be if you used too much.
 Too much of anything can be a bad thing, and this applies to conditioner, too.
 Using more than a palm-sized amount can weigh your hair down and make it appear flat or greasy.

 Hopefully, after reading more about conditioner and its benefits, you understand why it is so important.
-Remember, not all conditioner is made equal, and you might be using the wrong one for your hair type.
-Take a second, and think about your hair’s specific needs and do some research on what product would make you make you look your best.
+Remember, not all conditioners are made equal, and you might be using the wrong one for your hair type.
+Take a second, and think about your hair’s specific needs and do some research on what product would make you look your best.

 At Prose, we customize conditioner for your specific hair type and hair condition.
 Conditioner that will moisturize your hair while keeping your hair lightweight.
 Sounds like a hair dream come true, right?